uptrace/opentelemetry-go-extra/otelzap/README.md

 - `otelzap.WithTraceIDField(true)` configures the logger to add `trace_id` field to structured log messages.
 This option is only useful with backends that don't support OTLP and instead parse log messages to extract structured information.
+- `otelzap.WithDynamicFields(func(context.Context) []zap.Field)` configures the logger to resolve
+  given fields dynamically to structured log messages and to the span log events.
+This option is useful with backends that requires the trace information to be converted or split into multiple fields.